tkmharris/tkmharris.github.io/content/wishlist.md

 * **The Centaur**, John Updike.
 * **The Chrysanthemum and the Sword**, Ruth Benedict.
 * **City: Rediscovering the Center**, William H. Whyte.
+* **The City Authentic: How the Attention Economy Builds Urban America**, David A. Banks.
 * **Climbers**, M. John Harrison.
 * **Cod: A Biography of the Fish that Changed the World**, Mark Kurlansky.
 * **CoDex 1962: A Trilogy**, Sjón.